takttusur/takt-bastion/README.md

-# takt-gateway
+# TAKT Bastion

-API Gateway for TAKT APIs
+The API Gateway and Identity services for TAKT Websites